Flourish Psychological Services

 High-Quality Effective Therapy in Calgary

-Phoenix holds a Doctoral degree in Clinical Psychology, a Masters in Counselling Psychology and a Degree in Addictions Counselling.
+Phoenix holds a Doctoral degree in Clinical Psychology, a Masters in Counselling Psychology and a Degree in Health Sciences.

 Phoenix has extensive training and experience working with couples using the Gottman Method of Therapy (Level II), as well as Emotion-Focused Techniques as taught by both Les Greenberg for individuals and Dr. Sue Johnson for couples.

-Phoenix works with anxiety, depression, addictions, ADHD, PTSD, Grief and Loss, Family difficulties and divorce avoidance.
+Phoenix works with anxiety, depression, ADHD, PTSD, Grief and Loss, Family difficulties and divorce avoidance.

 Her approaches include Collaborative Problem Solving, Attachment-based Interventions, Accelerated Resolution Therapy, Motivational Interviewing, Solution Focused Therapy, Family Systems Therapy, Mindfulness-Based Cognitive Behavioural Therapy (CBT), Gottman Method level II couples counselling, Emotion-Focused and Narrative Therapy.